raphaelrubrice/BiofilmAntagonismPrediction/README.md

 ### **📌 Abstract**
 Biofilms are structured microbial communities that promote cell interactions through close spatial organization, leading to cooperative or competitive behaviors.
 Predicting microbial interactions in biofilms could aid in developing innovative strategies to control undesirable bacteria.
-Here, we present a machine learning approach to predict the antagonistic effects of beneficial bacterial candidates _Bacillus_ and _Paenibacillus_ species against undesirable bacteria (_Staphylococcus aureus_, _Enterococcus cecorum_, _Escherichia coli_ and _Salmonella enterica_), based on the morphological descriptors of single-species biofilms.
+Here, we present a machine learning approach to predict the antagonistic effects of beneficial bacterial candidates \textit{Bacillus} and \textit{Paenibacillus} species against undesirable bacteria (\textit{Staphylococcus aureus}, \textit{Enterococcus cecorum}, \textit{Escherichia coli} and \textit{Salmonella enterica}), based on the morphological descriptors of single-species biofilms.
 We trained the models using quantitative features (e.g. biofilm volume, thickness, roughness or substratum coverage).
 As a proxy for antagonism, an exclusion score was used as the supervised training target.
 The latter was calculated based on the ratio of biofilm volume between the undesirable bacteria growing and the beneficial strain.
-Among the tested models, the XGBoost algorithm demonstrated the highest accuracy.
-The resulting model analysis highlights the importance of biofilm formation context when predicting antagonism.
+Among the tested models, the LGBMRegressor algorithm demonstrated the highest mean absolute error.
+We then use diverse explainability methods to analyze the resulting model.
+The analysis highlights the importance of biofilm formation context when predicting antagonism.
 Our results demonstrate that machine learning can provide an efficient, data-driven tool to predict microbial interactions within biofilms and support the selection of beneficial strains for biofilm control.
 This approach enables scalable screening of microbial interactions, applicable in agriculture, healthcare, and industrial microbiology.

 ---